-Labour and Tory gains in Black Country
+Tories one seat short of majority

-Labour has retained outright control of Wolverhampton City Council with a majority of 51 out of 60 seats.
+The Conservatives will attempt to take control of Walsall Council after finishing one seat short of a majority.

-A similar story unfolded in Sandwell, with Labour now holding 70 out of 72 seats, an increase of one.
+Group leader Mike Bird said he was confident he would lead the council for a fifth time.

-In Dudley, the Conservatives and Labour are tied on 35 councillors each and UKIP lost all seven of the seats it was defending.
+In Dudley, the Tories and Labour are tied on 35 councillors each and UKIP lost all six seats it was defending.

-The Conservatives are one seat short of a majority in Walsall after gaining five seats.
+West Midlands MEP Bill Etheridge, who lost his council seat, said he felt "let down" by UKIP leader Gerard Batten.

 Live coverage of the Midlands council elections